GStreamer/gstreamer/markdown/tutorials/basic/dynamic-pipelines.md

 }
 ```

-Now we will check the type of data this new pad is going to output,
+Now we will check the type of data this new pad is going to output, because we
-because we are only interested in pads producing audio.
-We have
+are only interested in pads producing audio.
+We have previously created a
-previously created a piece of pipeline which deals with audio (an
+piece of pipeline which deals with audio (an `audioconvert` linked with an
-`audioconvert` linked with an `autoaudiosink`), and we will not be able
+`audioresample` and an `autoaudiosink`), and we will not be able to link it to
-to link it to a pad producing video, for example.
+a pad producing video, for example.

 `gst_pad_get_current_caps()` retrieves the current *capabilities* of the pad
 (that is, the kind of data it currently outputs), wrapped in a `GstCaps`